Non-diffracting meronic spin defects of light: Propagation

 As other kinds of polarization textures, their size can be controlled by changing the intensity balance of the constituent vortex components.
 Take for example a paraxial skyrmionic beam, whose size (\ref{sec:A4}) is $w_{\rm sk}=1$ at $z=0$ when both RCP and LCP waves have identical weight.
 The skyrmion size $w_{\rm sk}$ increases with propagation, and its divergence is determined by the beam waist $w_0$.
 Nonetheless, $w_{\rm sk}$ can be shrunk down to arbitrary small (subwavelength) scales by decreasing the weight of the vortex of lower order.
 Shrinking the size in this way does not modify the divergence of the skyrmionic texture~\ref{fig:F3}(b), in contrast to doing so by decreasing the beam waist $w_0$, which ultimately increases the divergence of the polarization texture (c).
 Similarly, the TA polarization texture around vortices can be shrunk by reducing the peak intensity of the scalar component of lowest order, in this case, by attenuating the longitudinal component.
-By virtue of the square root term in (\ref{eq:ratio}), the peak intensity of $\psi_z$ is reduced by making the transverse polarization circular with the spin charge anti-parallel to the topological charge, $\rrm{sgn}\lr{\ell}\sgz\to-1$, as shown in (d) and (e).
-Both the SAM and TA-Stokes contours tend to form infinitesimally thin skyrmionic tubes with constant circular cross-section in the limit $\rrm{sgn}\lr{\ell}\sigma_z\to-1$.
+By virtue of the square root term in (\ref{eq:psi_z}), the longitudinal field $\psi_z$ is weakened with respect to the transverse field $\psi_\perp$ making the transverse polarization circular with the spin charge parallel to the topological charge, $\rrm{sgn}\lr{\ell}\sgz\to+1$, as shown in (d) and (e).
+Both the SAM and TA-Stokes contours tend to form infinitesimally thin skyrmionic tubes with constant circular cross-section in the limit $\rrm{sgn}\lr{\ell}\sigma_z\to+1$.
 The evolution of the vortex intensity profile in the $xz$ plane is shown in (f).
+Note that even though both transverse (\ref{eq:psi_perp}) and longitudinal (\ref{eq:psi_z}) electric field envelopes are paraxial, thus they vary at scales much larger than the wavelength, their combined polarization ellipse changes orientation at scales well below the wavelength.
+As it happens with linear momentum~\cite{Dennis2008SuperoscillationPatterns}, spin~\cite{Du2019Deep-subwavelengthMomentum} or transverse polarization~\cite{Maxwell2025StochasticFields}, quantities derived from paraxial wave fields may locally vary much faster than the fields themselves.